Behind the Framework

 The Hidden Cost of Abstraction

 As reliance on these libraries grows, engineers operate increasingly within abstraction layers rather than with native web standards.
 This separation causes skill atrophy, where deep knowledge of specific libraries replaces a fundamental understanding of the platform.
-Consequently, teams become dependent on these abstractions to bridge their knowledge gaps, often retaining legacy libraries for convenience while overlooking superior, modern native capabilities.
+Consequently, teams become dependent on these abstractions to bridge their knowledge gaps, often retaining legacy libraries for convenience while overlooking superior, modern web capabilities.

 While frameworks offer utility, their widespread adoption often results in over-engineered solutions that suffer from performance overhead and high maintenance costs.
-Many modern libraries are now redundant, as they merely replicate functionality that is effectively handled by the lightweight, native capabilities of the modern web.
+Many modern libraries are now redundant, as they merely replicate functionality that is effectively handled by the lightweight, native capabilities of the modern browser.

 Our Mission